Deutschland Cup: Re-establishment (since 2000)

 In anticipation of the 2001 IIHF World Championships in Germany, the tournament returned from its two-year hiatus in order to serve as a test run for the upcoming major event.
 The TUI Arena in Hanover, built for Expo 2000, established itself as a site for the tournament over the following years, and the new multipurpose arenas such as the Color Line Arena in Hamburg in 2004 and the SAP Arena in Mannheim in 2005 also were given the opportunity to host international tournaments for the first time.
 To emphasize the close cooperation with ongoing participant Switzerland, the opening games of the 2004 tournament as well as the renamed TUI Nations Cup in 2005 took place on Swiss ice, namely at the Bodensee-Arena in Kreuzlingen and at the Zurich Hallenstadion, respectively.
 In 2006, the tournament returned to its old name of Deutschland Cup.
 In 2008, the tournament started taking place in Mannheim and Frankfurt.
 From 2009 to 2014, the tournament took place at Olympiahalle in Munich.

 The usual entries in the tournament at the start of the 21st century, in addition to the hosts Germany and Switzerland, were notably Slovakia, Canada, as well as the US National Team, the latter two, however, mainly made up of players stationed in European leagues and not in the North American National Hockey League.

 In 2015, it was announced that the tournament would move from Munich to Augsburg at the Curt Frenzel Stadium.

-From 2018 on, the tournament will be held in Krefeld.
+From 2018 on, the tournament was held in Krefeld.